April 28, 2018 ☼ Leadership

-We at Buffer are a fully distributed team.
+Buffer was and still is a fully distributed team.
 Managing or keeping a relationship with this kind of setup depends almost completely on the people and the culture.

 There is a lot of focus on the whole process of how we can conduct our work.
-One of the topics about remote work and remote management you’ll always hear or find is trust.
+One of the topics about remote work and virtual leadership you’ll always hear about trust.
 Trust in letting your company work completely remotely.
 But how can you build trust in a company where you only always see the persons you work with on a monitor?

 I thought a lot about this question and it took me a while to find or experience the answer.
-I used one of our values here at Buffer: Default to Transparency.
-Transparency is something we at Buffer value quite a lot.
-We share our salaries, our business numbers, how we work, and most of our challenges.
-It is built right into our DNA.
-In my eyes, transparency can also be seen as being open and honest with everyone inside Buffer but also everyone else outside of it.
+I used one of the values we had at Buffer: Default to Transparency.
+Transparency is something we valued quite a lot.
+We shared our salaries, our business numbers, how we worked, and most of our challenges.
+It was built right into our DNA.
+In my eyes, transparency could also have been seen as being open and honest with everyone inside Buffer but also everyone else outside of it.
 Looking at past examples, we shared what was happening even though it was not something you would consider good news.
 Some years back when Buffer was hacked, we were super open about what was happening, what had been breached, and what we are doing against it.

 Did this hurt the business?
 Some users who were concerned about the security, in general, might have left but as soon as we shared our journey through this, people cheered along the way and gave us a lot of motivation that we can fix this and come out stronger.
 Those moments are the best because it shows that we are honest and want nothing more than the best for the user.
 Why would we hide it?
 Why should we not tell the public what happened, what good would that do? — It would make us just less credible.

 So is that what trust is all about?
 Trusting the other party that they’ll always be open and honest with you, and the other way around?
 In my opinion, this is not far from its definition: